DaveBatton/iOS-SDK/README.md

 To request developer keys from LifePics please email a complete signed copy of the LifePics Developer Agreement to [busdev@lifepics.com](mailto:busdev@lifepics.com).
 LifePics will generate a set of developer keys and email them back to you.
 Please see Schedule 1 in the [LifePics Developer Agreement](https://github.com/LifePics/iOS-SDK/blob/master/LifePics%20Developer%20Agreement.pdf) on documents to send to LifePics to be eligible for developer revenue share payments.

+If you don't have developer keys and stripe publish key

 Please email any questions about the OPEN program to [busdev@lifepics.com](mailto:busdev@lifepics.com).